wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```

 ### Notation
 - Core Principle - This project is for a chat interface, and is not intended to overlap with other blueprints/projects, `Rpg-Gradio-Gguf` or `Code-Gradio-Gguf` or `Agent-Gradio-Gguf`.
-This Program is also intended to be basic, in order for people to be able to use it as a framework for their own AI systems.
+This Program is also intended to have only a few basic tools, in order for people to be able to use it as a framework/reference for their own AI programs.
 - The "Cancel Input/Response" button was impossible for now; Attempted most recently, 2 Opus 4.5 and 2 Grok, sessions, and added about ~=>45k, but then required, "Wait For Response" for Gradio v3 and Cancel Input for Gradio v4.
 Instead there is now a dummy "..Wait For Response.." button.
 - Support was maintained for Windows 7-8; FastEmbed/ONNX was replaced with PyQt5 + Qt5 WebEngine.
 So its slower, but the plan is Windows 7-11 and Ubuntu 22-25.
 Other optimized projects may follow.
 - Optimize context length; the chatbot will chunk data to the size of the context length, however using a max_context_length of ~128000 is EXTREMELY SLOW, and on older computers try NOT to use a context_length over ~32000.